Lande21/RolandeU.github.io/README.md

 ***Date : December 25,2024 *** Grad school.....I'm so proud of you !
 will be with pa for Christmas gotta head back after two weeks cant wait to see Ivy in her cute outfit 💕Merry christmas!
+It was ok and home it went amazing but pa dissapp me
 # RolandeU.github.io!

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....